DelphinusLab/prover-node-docker/README.md

 ### HugePages Configuration

-(No need in this version)

-~~It is required to set the hugepages on the host machine to the correct value.
-This is done by setting the `vm.nr_hugepages` kernel parameter.~~
+It is required to set the hugepages on the host machine to the correct value.
+This is done by setting the `vm.nr_hugepages` kernel parameter.

-~~Use `grep Huge /proc/meminfo` to check currently huge page settings.
-HugePages_Total must be more than 15000 to support one prover node.~~
+Use `grep Huge /proc/meminfo` to check currently huge page settings.
+HugePages_Total must be more than 15000 to support one prover node.

-~~For a machine running a single prover node, the value should be set to 15000.
-This is done with the following command.~~
+For a machine running a single prover node, the value should be set to 15000.
+This is done with the following command.

-~~`sysctl -w vm.nr_hugepages=15000`~~
+`sysctl -w vm.nr_hugepages=15000`

-~~Make sure you use `grep Huge /proc/meminfo` to check it is changed and then start docker containers.~~
+Make sure you use `grep Huge /proc/meminfo` to check it is changed and then start docker containers.

-~~Please note the above will only set the current running system huge pages.
+Please note the above will only set the current running system huge pages.
 It will be reset after the machine restarted.
-If you want to keep it after restarting, add the following entry to the `/etc/sysctl.conf` file:~~
+If you want to keep it after restarting, add the following entry to the `/etc/sysctl.conf` file:

-~~`vm.nr_hugepages=15000`~~
+`vm.nr_hugepages=15000`

 ### Memory Requirements

-We support new continuation feature from this version and remove the huge page memory usage so we have minimum memory requirements to run prover.
+We support new continuation feature from this version.
-The minimum requirement of the available to run prover is **95 GB**.
+The minimum requirement of the available to run prover is **58 GB** after with HugePages_Total 15000, which is about 88 GB.

 ### GPU Configuration